ruschaaf/extended-embedded-languages/README.md

 # Extended Embedded Languages

-Adds syntax highlighting to C++, Go, Javascript, Python, Rust and YAML for strings containing source code.
+Adds syntax highlighting to C++, Go, Javascript, TypeScript, Python, Rust and YAML for strings containing source code.
 Dozens of languages can be used within the strings such as markup languages (HTML, LaTeX), query languages (SQL, GraphQL), data languages (JSON, YAML), shader languages (GLSL, WSGL), scripts (Shell, Bat) and many more.

 ![extension_example](images/extension_usage_anim.gif)